Best Alternate Finder — FAQ

 What does this page do?

 It helps flight crews quickly check live METAR/TAF for any ICAO airports and rank potential alternates around a destination by best weather first (visibility, wind), followed by distance.
+It is a training aid only and must never replace official company tools or operational judgement.

 How do I use it?